Bandwidth/api-docs/site/docs/webrtc/resources.md

 ## Trying it Out

-(Comming soon) The [WebRTC Sample Video Conference](../webrtc-api-reference) **FIX THIS** provides you an opportunity to try out some Video Conferencing, and see the API calls that are used to achieve it.
+(Comming soon) The [WebRTC Sample Video Conference](../../webrtc-api-reference) provides you an opportunity to try out some Video Conferencing, and see the API calls that are used to achieve it.

 ## SDKs